 Alcohol-based herbal tinctures are not very different.
 They will have alcohol extracted botanicals combined with Shilajit or Moomiyo fabrications.
 Again all these herbal combinations will not necessarily be “useless.”
 Sometimes, they will somewhat benefit the consumer from the herbal part of the formulation.
 Never such blends will provide the superior benefits genuine mineral pitch (a.k.a.
 Shilajit, Mumie, Salajeet) delivers.
 Moreover, such formulas will not be “amplified and harmonized” properly.

 And ethical manufacturer even if producing a blend will always feature a separate Certificate of Analysis for the mineral pitch (Shilajit, Mumie, Salajeet) used as an ingredient in the product.
-An analysis of such certificate should provide data on whether the Shilajit used in the product is genuine or is the powdered or a resin imitation product.
+An analysis of such a certificate should provide data on whether the Shilajit used in the product is genuine or is the powdered or a resin imitation product.

-Pürblack chose to manufacture and present its Resin in a pure resin form and not necessarily as a blend.
-Even though we have done substantial amount of research and development on blends, the bottom line is that once the resin is mixed into a blend of any sort it becomes almost impossible for the consumer to determine whether the blend is using a genuine resin or an imitation product.
+Pürblack chose to manufacture and present its resin in a pure resin form and not necessarily as a blend.
+Even though we have done a substantial amount of research and development on blends, the bottom line is that once the resin is mixed into a blend of any sort it becomes almost impossible for the consumer to determine whether the blend is using a genuine resin or an imitation product.
 The connoisseurs of Shilajit-Mumie should always add the resin to the blends themselves in order to avoid possible imitation products.

 Adaptive Energy-Pürblack.
 Copyright 2014.
 All rights reserved.